 If you have a bit more detailed database, you can create separate segments to match the information of your business client or prospect.
 Creating email lists based on your client’s or lead’s seniority in their respective businesses is quite a popular segmentation choice.
 For example, middle managers and executives could receive a different email than the business decision makers.

 You could be focusing on one industry, or you could be promoting your products or services across a variety of them.
 Why not create targeted email campaigns to address the different sectors more relevantly?
 Some industries would require a more technical and detailed email, while others might be more engaged with shorter but very visual emails.

 5. Subscription Method

 We have covered a variety of subscription methods in our previous articles.
 If you keep this information in your database, why not try and target these subscribers in different ways?
 For example, you might have gained subscribers throughout an event, then continue talking to these clients or prospects in the same manner.
-People who have subscribed via downloads or other lead magnets might not necessarily be very engaged, so sending them customised emails to learn about their preferences could also be a good idea.
+People who have subscribed via downloads, landing pages or other lead magnets might not necessarily be very engaged, so sending them customised emails to learn about their preferences could also be a good idea.

 6. Email Engagement Level

 As mentioned before, some of your subscribers might be more engaged than others.
 Having such information gives you an opportunity to create more relevant emails and try to re-engage the non-engagers, convert the leads into customers, and more.
 You can create separate mailing list segments according to their engagement level, for example, open rate and click rate.
 For instance, customise your campaign to try and meet the needs of your subscribers who open your emails, but, never click on the links.
 These types of mailing list segments are great for A/B testing initiatives.

 7. Content Preferences